Eadgyth/Programming-Editor/README.md

 Running and compiling the program requires Java 8 or higher.
 Compiling and building an executable jar file can be done by creating a Java project with existing sources in Netbeans (using the src folder from the repository as sources directory).
-This program itself may be used too!
-Compiling with a JDK version higher than 8 gives some warnings that are not yet adressed.
+This program itself may be used too :).
 <p>
-To test the program also the executable jar file Eadgyth.jar may be used.
-Copy this file to any directory and run it by double clicking or from a shell using the command 'java -jar Eadgyth.jar'.
+To test the program also the executable jar file in
+<a href=> in the releases site may be used.
+Copy this file
+to any directory and run it by double clicking or from a shell using the command 'java -jar Eadgyth.jar'.
 <p>